Find the Diagonal of a Rectangle with l=35 and b=12

 The diagonal of a rectangle is produced by adding two opposite corners at which length and breadth meet.
 Let us, for example, find the diagonal of a rectangle with l=35 and b=12 by drawing a figure of rectangle with a diagonal.

 First, draw a rectangle and one of its diagonals.
 Then, label the length and the breadth with measurement and its diagonal.

 Let length, l = 35 cm, breadth, b = 12 cm and diagonal = d cm.

-Therefore, the hypotenuse of each right angled triangle is equal to the diagonal of the rectangle and other two sides of the triangle are the length and breadth of the rectangle.
+Therefore, the hypotenuse of each right angled triangle is equal to the diagonal of the rectangle.
+And other two sides of the right triangle are the length and breadth of the rectangle.